Clinical Query Language (CQL) Reference

 Example

-This query returns the date value from the “Subject DOB” item in raw format.
+This query returns the date value from the Condition Start Date item in SDTM format, handling any unknowns.

 STR_TO_DATE

-Given a string and a date format, returns a date.
+Given a string and the string’s date format, returns a date.
 See a list of date specifiers below.

 Syntax